BYLAWS OF UNIVERSAL STEWARDSHIP

-In pursuit of its mission, the organization may engage in the following activities.
-Profits generated from these activities will be used to carry out the purpose of the nonprofit:
+In pursuit of its purpose and mission, the organization may engage in the following activities.
+Profits generated from these activities will be used to carry out the purpose and mission of the nonprofit:

 - Education: Establishing educational programs, schools, or training centers to promote learning and educational opportunities.
 Profits generated from these activities will be reinvested in the organization’s educational initiatives and programs.

 - Farming, Agriculture, Forestry, and Aquaculture: Engaging in these activities to support sustainable agriculture, environmental conservation, or related purposes.
 Profits generated from these activities will be utilized for the organization’s environmental initiatives, research, and community outreach programs.

 - Lease or Own Lands for Forestry and Lumber: Leasing or owning land for forestry and lumber activities to further the organization’s environmental conservation goals.
 Profits generated from these activities will be directed towards forest management, reforestation efforts, and other conservation projects.

 - Lease or Own Water Rights or Natural Resources: Leasing or owning water rights or natural resources that directly support the organization’s mission and objectives, in accordance with applicable laws and regulations.
 Profits generated from these activities will be allocated to water resource management, conservation projects, and promoting access to clean water.

 - Business of Creating and Selling Energy: Participating in the creation and sale of energy from renewable sources or engaging in energy efficiency initiatives that align with the organization’s mission.
 Profits generated from these activities will be reinvested in renewable energy projects, research and development, and promoting sustainable energy practices.